-Bitbucket Mercurial Support Is Ending: Need Mercurial Repository Options?
+Bitbucket Mercurial Support Ended: Need Mercurial Repository Options?

-Bad news for Mercurial users: Atlassian recently announced that they will remove support for the Mercurial version control system from Bitbucket Cloud and its API.
+Bad news for Mercurial users: Atlassian has removed support for the Mercurial version control system from Bitbucket Cloud and its API.

-Mercurial repositories and features will be officially removed from Bitbucket and the API on June 1, 2020.
-And you won’t be able to create new Mercurial repositories after February 1, 2020.
+Mercurial repositories and features were officially removed from Bitbucket and the API on July 1, 2020.* New Mercurial repositories couldn't be created after February 1, 2020.

 Mercurial: A Brief History